‘This is bigger than just Timnit’: How Google tried to silence a critic and ignited a movement

 It’s no coincidence that Black women are leading many of the most effective efforts.
 “I find that Black women as people have dealt with these stereotypes their entire lives and experienced products not working for them,” says Raji.
 “You’re so close to the danger that you feel incredibly motivated and eager to address the issue.”

 A chorus of activists and researchers argues that people who have been targeted by technological systems should be part of their design and deployment.
-That’s why Data for Black Lives is putting the tools of data science in the hands of Black people to use for their own benefit.
+That’s why Data 4 Black Lives is putting the tools of data science in the hands of Black people to use for their own benefit.
 When Milner realized that states weren’t tracking coronavirus cases by race—creating a dearth of evidence for how the virus has disproportionately impacted Black Americans—her organization recruited volunteers to build a codebase that tracks state-level data on COVID-19 deaths and cases by race.

-Data for Black Lives is also bringing together activists and researchers to collaborate on addressing data-related problems; in Atlanta, that means teaching data science skills.
+Data 4 Black Lives is also bringing together activists and researchers to collaborate on addressing data-related problems; in Atlanta, that means teaching data science skills.
 “It doesn’t have to be complicated.
 It can be as simple as a 300-person survey,” Milner says.
 “It’s about using that information to paint a picture of what’s happening.”

 Training more people on the basics of using data is part of Milner’s mission to ensure tech is built equitably—and to bring into the conversation more people who’ve experienced algorithmic harms.
 “If we’re going to build a new risk assessment algorithm, we should definitely have somebody [in the room] who actually knows what it’s like to move through the criminal legal system,” she says.
 “The people who are really the experts—in addition to amazing folks like Dr. Gebru—are people who don’t have PhDs and who will never step foot in MIT or Harvard.”